Best privacy settings on Android

 Here you will see a list of your phone’s installed apps and the access they have to the camera.
 From here you can change the camera permission for each app.
 You can then review and change the microphone permission for each app by following the same steps you did for Camera permission.

-4. Don’t use Chrome Browser – not even in Incognito Mode.
+6. Don’t use Chrome Browser – not even in Incognito Mode

 Every time you browse the web using Google’s Chromium Web Browser, you are being tracked, and a lot of your data is being collected.
 Chromium also offers Incognito Mode but as it turns out, Google was still collecting user data while users thought they were browsing the web privately.
-Google is currently facing the consequences of this slimy act and has to destroy $5 billion worth of user data it illegally collected.
+Because of this slimy act, Google had to destroy $5 billion worth of user data it illegally collected.
 What we gather from the “Incognito case” is that Google is extremely good at giving an illusion of privacy to its users – without providing real data protection.

-Today, we are spoiled for choice when it comes to top privacy-focused browsers like DuckDuckGo or Mullvad and others.
+Luckily we are spoiled for choice when it comes to choose alternative browsers to Google Chrome!
 We’ve put together a comprehensive guide to some of the top privacy-focused browsers that will allow you to browse the web from your Android without tracking, data collecting, and monitoring.

 If you’ve grown accustomed to relying on Google’s Password Manager to store all your private login credentials for different sites, it’s time to change your password manager.